mui/material-ui/docs/data/base/components/select/select.md

 {{"demo": "UnstyledSelectForm.js"}}

-Note how the second Select in the demo above renders a hidden input with the name provided as a prop.
 You can customize the value of this hidden input—see the [Object values](#object-values) section for details.

 ### TypeScript caveat